Frequently Asked Questions

-Letters are always welcome and should be uplifting and supportive of your daughter and her progress in school and the self improvement course.
+Letters are always welcome and should be uplifting and supportive of your daughter and her progress in school.
 (Parents can send Emails and staff can print them off for students if parents don’t want to send traditional letters) If students choose, they may hand write letters to their family on a daily basis.
 Outgoing letters will be sent through the post office once a week.

 Can I email my daughter?

 Absolutely!
 In fact, our Academy Director may also ask you at times to write a quick email to your daughter to help motivate her when she has tough academic days that undoubtedly will come throughout this journey.

 Can I Facetime or Zoom call with my daughter?

 We understand that some families may want want to actually see their daughter instead of just hear her voice.
 If desired, in addition to weekly scheduled phone calls, Zoom and Facetime calls can be arranged on a monthly basis and can be up to 40 minutes in length.